A Guide To Victoria, Canada: Things To Do In The BC Capital

 While I was in Beacon Hill Park, I had to visit Checkpoint Zero on the Trans-Canada Highway.
 I have driven across the country when I was in college but didn’t officially start at point zero.
 So I had to come here and touch it so I can say I have been to both coasts of Canada. :p

 I also had to pay respects to a statue of Terry Fox that is right by Checkpoint Zero.
 Terry Fox is a Canadian hero.
 I vaguely remember him doing his Marathon of Hope for cancer research when I was a child.
-Sadly he succumbed to his cancer and died before he finished but in honor of him, every year people run the Terry Fox Run and are still raising money for cancer research.
+Sadly he succumbed to his cancer and died before he finished but in honour of him, every year people run the Terry Fox Run and are still raising money for cancer research.
 As someone who has lost many loved ones to cancer, my love, and admiration for Terry Fox is every greater now.

 Right across the street from Beacon Hill Park towards the water is Fonyo Beach.
 I took a minute to just chill out on the rocks and listen to the Pacific Ocean.